llm-jp/scripts/corpus/training-batch-replay/README.md

   defaults to `1`; set it to `0` to disable tqdm. `PROGRESS_INTERVAL` is passed to tqdm as `mininterval` and defaults to `5` seconds.
-The progress postfix reports output queue occupancy plus average milliseconds spent in reader, queue put/get waits, JSON serialization, gzip compression, and writing.
+The progress postfix reports output queue occupancy plus average milliseconds spent in reader, reader sub-steps (`getitem`, token id conversion, span lookup, record assembly), queue put/get waits, JSON serialization, gzip compression, and writing.
 - `INCLUDE_TEXT`: include detokenized `text` in each record.
 Defaults to `0`;
   token ids are always written and can be detokenized later.
 - `EXTRA_ARGS`: additional arguments passed to `replay_training_batch.py`.